Bellafaire/ESP32-Smart-Watch/README.md

 The companion android app that allows the smartwatch to control media and obtain phone notifications has been split to a seperate repo and can be found [here](https://github.com/Bellafaire/Android-Companion-App-For-BLE-Devices) along with an example sketch for bluetooth interfacing using the ESP32.

+There are two version of the firmware available, the V1 firmware uses deepsleep to conserve power and requires a touch wakeup in order to be used.
+I'm not planning on doing any further work to the V1 version but the code still works so it will remain in this repo for anyone who wants to use it.

+The V2 firmware is overall much better and reccomended as the default firmware its features include:
+- light sleep, allowing for faster wakeup
+- accelerometer wakeup
+- compatibility with the newer version of the android companion app
+- higher reliability in forming BLE connections (with V2 companion app)
+- improved UI

 <img src="https://github.com/Bellafaire/ESP32-Smart-Watch/blob/master/Pictures%20and%20Videos/IMG_20200818_204732.jpg?raw=true" height="600px"/>

 The case is 3D printed and designed in FreeCAD, the design files are available in this repo.